What should you include in your debt settlement letter?

 At the same time, you may not focus on your financial goals as you have to make regular monthly payments to pay off your debts.
 No doubt, debt settlement reduces your outstanding balance amount to some extent.
 But still, an obligation remains to make monthly payments, as per the plan, by sacrificing a handsome part of your paycheck.

 It is thus ideal to squeeze out money to the maximum from your monthly expenses and repay the creditor to lead a peaceful life away from debts.

 In this context, let’s have a look at a few scenarios about the negotiation process!

 Initially, your creditors or collectors will call you for repaying your debts.
 So, you can start negotiating with them over the phone only!
 But in most of the cases, they won’t agree with you during the initial phone calls.

 You have to reiterate your financial condition and pledge for a settlement whenever they call you.
 So after a few phone calls, your creditors or collectors might agree with you.
 But make sure to send a letter of acceptance of a verbal offer, after they confirm the negotiation process over the phone.

 You can start negotiating with your creditors or collection agencies through letters to reduce your outstanding payable amount.
 As obvious, they will counter-offer you with a higher percentage of the said amount.

 In that case, you need to send a counter debt settlement offer to your creditors or collectors.
-But,

-what should you include in these letters?
+What should you include in these letters?